leegee/test-react-openlayers-ufo/README.md

 Data is fectched for whatever region is visible, and filtered by search terms entered at the top of the window.
 If zoomed out by a configurable amount, the server clusters the points.

+Everything is controll by the Redux 'slices' - `gui` contains stuff just relating to the interface, `details` just the details of a single report, and `map` contains everything needed to query and render results.

 ## Installing and Accessing the DB

 There is a PostGIS database dump in [./data/norge/pg-dump//](./data/norge/pg-dump/): install the usual way with `psql`.